 Option 1 – Voice and data communications | |

-UEEDV0005 | Install and maintain cabling for multiple access to telecommunication services |
+UEEDV0005 | Install and upkeep cabling of numerous access to telecommunication services. |

 UEEDV0008 | Install, modify and verify coaxial and structured communication copper cabling* |